Battle of Midway: Aftermath

 The Japanese public and much of the military command structure were kept in the dark about the extent of the defeat: Japanese news announced a great victory.
-Only Emperor Hirohito and the highest Navy command personnel were accurately informed of the carrier and pilot losses.
-Consequently, even the Imperial Japanese Army (IJA) continued to believe, for at least a short time, that the fleet was in good condition.
+Only Emperor Hirohito and the highest Navy command staff were accurately informed of the carrier and personnel losses.
+Consequently, even the Imperial Japanese Army continued to believe, for at least a short time, that the fleet was in good condition.

 On the return of the Japanese fleet to Hashirajima on 14 June the wounded were immediately transferred to naval hospitals; most were classified as "secret patients", placed in isolation wards and quarantined from other patients and their own families to keep this major defeat secret.
 The remaining officers and men were quickly dispersed to other units of the fleet and, without being allowed to see family or friends, were shipped to units in the South Pacific, where the majority died in battle.
 None of the flag officers or staff of the Combined Fleet were penalized, and Nagumo was later placed in command of the rebuilt carrier force.
-A reason Nagumo wasn't relieved of command was that he reported two American carriers had been sunk, not one actually sunk.
+A possible reason Nagumo was not relieved of command was that he reported two American carriers had been sunk; not one actually sunk.

-As a result of the defeat, new procedures were adopted whereby more Japanese aircraft were refueled and re-armed on the flight deck, rather than in the hangars, and the practice of draining all unused fuel lines was adopted.
+As a result of the defeat, new procedures were adopted whereby more Japanese aircraft were refueled and re-armed on the flight deck rather than in the hangars, and the practice of draining all unused fuel lines was adopted.
 The new carriers being built were redesigned to incorporate only two flight deck elevators and new firefighting equipment.
 More carrier crew members were trained in damage-control and firefighting techniques, although the losses of the Shōkaku, Hiyō, and especially Taihō later in the war suggest that there were still problems in this area.

-Replacement pilots were pushed through an abbreviated training regimen in order to meet the short-term needs of the fleet.
-This led to a sharp decline in the quality of the aviators produced.
+Japanese replacement pilots were pushed through an abbreviated training regimen to meet the short-term needs of the fleet, leading to a sharp decline in the quality of the aviators produced.
 These inexperienced pilots were fed into front-line units, while the veterans who remained after Midway and the Solomons campaign were forced to share an increased workload as conditions grew more desperate, with few being given a chance to rest in rear areas or in the home islands.
 As a result, Japanese naval air groups as a whole progressively deteriorated during the war while their American adversaries continued to improve.